DevOps-MBSE/aac-puml/docs/source/aac_puml.md

 ## Examples

-For viewing example input and output of executing this command, view [this page](component_examples).
+For viewing example input and output of executing this command, view [Component Examples](component_examples).

 ## puml-object Command